pluralsight/guides/published/ruby-ruby-on-rails/reactrb-showcase/article.md

 ```
 just *above* the line that reads `Opal.load('components');`.
 This will pull any webpack assets that can only run on the client in.

-Then edit `app/views/components.rb` and add
+Then edit `app/views/components.rb` and replace the `require 'react'` line with
 ```ruby
 require 'webpack/client_and_server.js'
 ```
-to then end of the file.
+In otherwords instead of pulling in react from the react-rails gem, we are going to pull in react *and* any other javascript packages we want from our webpack bundle.

 Now run `bundle exec rails s` and refresh the browser.
 Look at the console and you should see something like this:
 ```text